cgx027/on-static/README.md

 The northbound API will by default listen at 0.0.0.0:7070, and the southbound will by default listen at 0.0.0.0:9090.
 Those IP addresses and ports are user configurable.

 You can also run it as a Linux service.
-Install it as service:
+Install the service:

     sudo ./install